moushumi-das/Moushumi-Das/README.md

 [https://github.com/KeithGalli/Pandas-Data-Science-Tasks/tree/master/SalesAnalysis/Sales_Data](https://github.com/KeithGalli/Pandas-Data-Science-Tasks/tree/master/SalesAnalysis/Sales_Data)

 ## Objective
-* Concate multiple csv files together to generate a new DataFrame.
+####  In this notebook I am going to try explore the data I have and going to answer questions like:

-* Get information about the dataset using describe() & info().
+ - What was the best month for sales?
+How much was earned that month?
-* Use groupby() to perform aggregate analysis.
+ - What is the best time to display the advertisement which will increase the likelihood of customer buying the products?
-* Display the sales break down by product category.
+ - What products are most often sold together?
-* Display a line plot of top_sales_hour
+ - Top selling products by quantity
-* Find the correlation between price of the products and quantity ordered.
+ - Is there any correlation between price of the products and quantity ordered?
-* Generate a bar graph of top selling city.
+ - Which city sold the highest number of product?

 ![](/images/pie_chart.png)
 ![](/images/product_price.png)